facebookresearch/fairseq/examples/MMPT/README.md

 print(score_pose_and_text(pose_frames, 'Fingerspell the letter A in German Sign Language.')) # 69.3042
 ```

 As expected, the model scores the lowest with random text and higher with the designed prompts.
-It also gives higher score to the letter S due to its visual resemblance to the actual letter A. Nevertheless, it still scores the correct prompt for the letter A the highest, and it scores the same for upper and lower cases since we use `bert-base-uncased` which is case-insensitive in FingerCLIP.
+It also gives a higher score to the letter S due to its visual resemblance to the actual letter A. Nevertheless, it still scores the correct prompt for the letter A the highest, and it scores the same for upper and lower cases since we use `bert-base-uncased` which is case-insensitive in FingerCLIP.

 ## Isolated Sign Language Recognition